 What is Recovery Capital?

-Recovery capital is an addiction treatment approach developed and introduced by Robert Granfield and William Cloud in 1999.
+Recovery capital is an addiction treatment concept developed and introduced by Robert Granfield and William Cloud in 1999.
 Researcher William White precisely defines the concept as:

 Recovery capital takes into account every facet of an individual’s life that can either support or obstruct their recovery.